CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/07_Webmaps.md

 For the purposes of this tutorial we have already prepared all of the data for you.
 However the following steps outline how you would go about exporting data from QGIS to include in an online map if you were starting from scratch.

 **Exporting and Formatting a Georeferenced Historical Map**

 1. *Find the latitude and longitude* coordinates of your image.
 We will need these later on when we import the historical map into our web map.
 Enable the `Lat Lon Tools` plugin in QGIS.
 Then use it to select the top left and bottom right corners of your raster and copy these to your notes.
-One thing that is important to note, you must choose the corners of your raster dataset (i.e. the corners of the black rectangle around your rotated map).
+One thing that is important to note, you must choose the corners of your raster dataset (**the corners of the black rectangle around your rotated map**).

 ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/05_LatLonTools.png).

 2. *Set No Data Value.* Open the `Properties ` menu for the georeferenced historical map.
 In the Transparency tab enter 0 in the `Additional no data value` field.
 Click **Apply**.
 You should notice that the black border around the outside of your image disappears.

 ![instructions image](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/01_NoData.png)

 3. *Export Historical Map as a GeoTiff.* Right click on the georeferenced map in the layers panel and select Save as.
 Then in the save as dialog box select `Rendered image` as the output mode.
 Select `GTiff` as the format.
 Name  your image and save it in the appropriate directory.
 (You must select `Rendered image` in order to export a version of your map without the black border)

 ![instructions image](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/01_MapExport.png)

 4. *Reducing the File Size of the Map Image*.
 To make it more manageable to load in the browser open the GeoTiff file we just created in the photo editor of your choice, adjust the image size to something more manageable and then export as a **.png**.
 Save this file in the `data` folder of your webmap directory.

 **Exporting Vector Layers as GeoJSON**